markhazleton/FastEndpointApi/README.md

 Let's dive into how this API is built using FastEndpoints.
 Understanding these patterns will help you quickly adapt the concepts to your own projects.

+### Data Seeding

+On startup, the application seeds 5 unique people using the [Bogus](https://github.com/bchavez/Bogus) library.
+This provides sample data for immediate testing and exploration.

 ### Basic Configuration

-First, let's look at how FastEndpoints is configured in the `Program.cs` file - it's remarkably simple:
+FastEndpoints is configured in the `Program.cs` file:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);